I Am Your Toddler's Brain at Bedtime

 Which means if I’m used to you laying down with me, or letting me fall asleep in your bed, well, we’ll need to do those things all over again for me to get to sleep again.

 And number four, if I get in the habit of falling asleep quickly on my own at the BEGINNING of the night, I won’t make a ruckus in the MIDDLE of the night.
 I’ll just fall back to sleep.
+Yes, there are steps you can take to make that happen!
 So those parties we’ve been having at 2:30 and 4:30 every the morning will be just happy memories.
 Good times.